 A low-sodium diet restricts the amount of sodium (salt) in your diet.
 On this diet, you should aim to consume no more than 2,300 milligrams (mg) of sodium per day.
 This is the amount in about one teaspoon of table salt.

 is a mineral found in many foods.
 Most people consume much more sodium than they need.
 Diets high in sodium can increase blood pressure.
-A high-sodium diet can also increase your risk of
+A high-sodium diet may increase your risk of

 .
-Reducing your sodium intake can help lower blood pressure.
+Reducing your sodium intake may help lower blood pressure.

 Foods highest in sodium include table salt (about 50% sodium), convenience foods, preserved foods, and processed foods.
 Examples of processed foods include:

-Canned foodsFrozen dinnersSnack foodPackaged starchy foods (eg, seasoned rice, instant mashed potatoes, macaroni and cheese)Baking mixesDeli meats and cheesesSausages and cured or smoked meats
+Canned foodsFrozen dinnersSnack foodPackaged starchy foods—like seasoned rice, instant mashed potatoes, macaroni and cheeseBaking mixesDeli meats and cheesesSausages and cured or smoked meats

 Recommended foods: Breads and rolls without salted topsReady-to-eat and uncooked cereals (with less than 5% Daily Value [DV] for sodium)MuffinsUnsalted crackers and breadsticksLow-sodium or homemade breadcrumbs or stuffingRice, pasta, bulgur, couscous (prepared without salt)